notsplol/tax-manager-app/README.md

 This app is actively in development.

 # Overview
 This app is a client management system designed with tax professionals and accounting firms in mind.
-It is currently being used at Patel Tax Services.
+It is currently being used at ParcEx Tax Services.
 It aims to provide an ultimate solution for managing client information, tracking tax documents, organizing financial records, and streamlining the tax preparation workflow.

 ## Key Features
 - **Client Database**: Maintain detailed client profiles with contact information, tax history, and notes